changxin-ge/agent-in-a-day-with-watsonx-orchestrate/lab/README.md

 24. Double-click the message and enter:

 ```
 Extracting the content from the original and modified contract.
-This process may take a few mintues.
+This process may take a few minutes.
 ```

   ![Extraction Notification](images/extraction_message.png)